Kuqow/ethernaut-solutions-kuqow/19. Alien Codex/Solution.md

+# Solution to challenge 19 : Alien Codex

 Our goal here is to claim ownership of this "Alien contract".

 1. First we can see that this contract has a "contracted", the variable `bool public contact` must be turned to true in order for us to use the contract functions.
 To do so, we just need to call `make_contract()` function.